-- The Minnesota General Employees Retirement Fund (GERF): 79.2% funded as of June 30, 2020, with a city proportionate share of the plan's net pension liability of \$283.3 million; - The Public Employees Police and Fire Fund (PEPFF): 87.2% funded, with a city proportionate share of \$218.5 million; - The Minneapolis Employees Retirement Fund (MERF), the Minneapolis Firefighters Relief Association (MFRA), and the Minneapolis Police Relief Association (MPRA): all closed plans that have been fully merged with PERA and to which the city makes a fixed supplemental contribution annually, with contributions sunsetting in 2031, per state statute; - The Teachers Retirement Association of Minnesota (TRA): a cost-sharing multiple-employer plan, to which the city has since 2006 made fixed annual contributions of about \$2.3 million and to which Minneapolis is required to make fixed payments until the plan is fully funded; and - A single-employer, defined-benefit OPEB that the city funds on a pay-as-you-go basis: 0% funded, with a \$41.2 million net liability.
+- The Minnesota General Employees Retirement Fund (GERF): 87% funded as of June 30, 2021, with a city proportionate share of the plan's net pension liability of \$216.4 million; - The Public Employees Police and Fire Fund (PEPFF): 93.7% funded, with a city proportionate share of \$144.3 million; - The Minneapolis Employees Retirement Fund (MERF), the Minneapolis Firefighters Relief Association (MFRA), and the Minneapolis Police Relief Association (MPRA): all closed plans that have been fully merged with PERA and to which the city makes a fixed supplemental contribution annually, with contributions sunsetting in 2031, per state statute; - The Teachers Retirement Association of Minnesota (TRA): a cost-sharing multiple-employer plan, to which the city has since 2006 made fixed annual contributions of about \$2.3 million and to which Minneapolis is required to make fixed payments until the plan is fully funded; and - A single-employer, defined-benefit OPEB that the city funds on a pay-as-you-go basis: 0% funded, with a \$47.2 million net liability.

-In the most recent year, plan-level contributions to both GERF and PEPFF met our static funding metric--meaning that employer and employee contributions were enough to match the present value of current-year benefits and the interest on the net pension liability--but fell short of minimum funding progress.
+In the most recent year, plan-level contributions to both GERF and PEPFF met both our static and minimum funding progress metrics.
 Key plan risks include a statutory funding practice that has regularly produced contributions that have fallen short of actuarial recommendations, contributing to an occasional need for intervention on the part of the state legislature to place the plans on a more secure funding trajectory; a 7.5% investment rate of return assumption, which is above S&P Global Ratings' 6.0% guideline and introduces heightened risk of funding volatility from market losses; and a lengthy, 30-year amortization period based on a level percentage of payroll for the net liability, which inherently defers costs into the future.
-As noted, despite some risks, the plans are reasonably well-funded following the passage of pension reform legislation in

-2018, and we expect the city to be able to absorb any likely medium-term costs increases without placing undue pressure on operations.
+As noted, despite some risks, the plans are reasonably well-funded following the passage of pension reform legislation in 2018, and we expect the city to be able to absorb any likely medium-term costs increases without placing undue pressure on operations.